Less brainstorming, more daydreaming? This creative facilitator says yes

 There’s no doubt that brainstorming gets results and gets them fast.
 But the question we should be asking ourselves is, are the fastest ideas the best ones…or even good ones?
 And if not, how else might we look for solutions that really work

 Keith Sawyer assesses brainstorming in his book, “Group Genius.”
 He finds that it doesn’t—at least on its own—produce high quality ideas.
 In the social setting, and despite the injunction to think the unthinkable, it often leads to many participants suppressing their thinking.
-In fact, Sawyer also found this:

 The idea that we might get better outcomes if we step away from narrowly defined, results-driven processes might seem counterintuitive, but there is an increasingly robust body of science to support it.
 Experiments tracking brain activity in different mental states have found that a focus on the outside world suppresses what we’d call daydreaming, or “default mode neural processing” if you’d like the fancier term.
 In this state, we’re more likely to think creatively, remember more of our past experiences, and make new associations of ideas.
 By contrast, when we focus on specific objectives—as we tend to do under pressure of time, much of this more intuitive thinking shuts down.